 At Balsam, we lay due emphasis on different activities through active participation in various social, athletic and artistic clubs and societies.
 We guide students to discover and create their own understanding.
 Besides scholastic, co scholastic activities form an integral part of the school curriculum.
 This aspect includes wide range of co-curricular activities.
 A student will join a Club and he /she will be assessed on their level of participation and achievement.

-The students demonstrate the ability to work in teams and actively participate in various school clubs - Heritage, Book, Spell Bee, Poetry, Writing, Tourism, MUN, Earth, Math, Alchemists, Tech, Fitness, Music, Visual Art, Dance, Culinary.
+The students demonstrate the ability to work in teams and actively participate in various school clubs - Visual Arts, Performing Arts, Math, Science, Language, Tourism, Heritage, Eco, Tech, and Health and Wellness.

 Integrated learning is the most rudimentary level of collaboration across disciplines.
 At the very least, it allows teachers and, more importantly, students to make connections across disciplines, creating an opportunity for greater depth and complexity.